bquistorff/synth_runner/.github/ISSUE_TEMPLATE.md

+# Preliminaries
-# Note: Before submitting an issue, please check that you:
+Before submitting an issue, please check (with `x` in brackets) that you:
-[] Are using the newest release (see [here](https://github.com/bquistorff/synth_runner/releases) for latest release version number).
+- [ ] Are using the newest release (see [here](https://github.com/bquistorff/synth_runner/releases) for latest release version number).
-[] Have checked that the examples in the help work.
+- [ ] Have checked that the examples in the help work.
-[] Have checked that there is not already an existing issues for what you are reporting.
+- [ ] Have checked that there is not already an existing issues for what you are reporting.

 # Expected behavior and actual behavior
 Described what you expected to see and what you actually see